Afghanistan and Central Asian Association: Support for Refugees

 Today the charity runs ESOL classes, offers free legal clinics, runs a supplementary Saturday school for refugee children, offers a women's corner for female refugees and organises regular cultural and social events.
 In 2017 the charity expanded significantly when it opened a second office in Hounslow, London.
-The charity now runs services across three London boroughs as well as in Afghanistan itself.
+The charity now runs services across three London boroughs.
+In 2021, after the fall of Kabul, the charity provided emergency supplies and housing clinics for incoming refugees.
+The charity now runs services across three London boroughs.
 In June 2018 it worked with Lewisham Borough Council to assist recent refugee arrivals to access public services.